danbjorn/til/markdown/ssh-slow-connect.md

 ---
 created: 2021-03-26
 tag: ssh
+title: Slow SSH connections caused by broken IPv6 records
 ---
-# Slow SSH connections caused by broken IPv6 records

 We've been puzzling over slow SSH connections to a couple of our servers.
 Once you're logged in it was fine, but the initial connection would take a good fifteen seconds, which feels like aeons.